Previous Post: Day 6 – Karanga To Barafu

 A Little About That Uhuru Peak Sign!

 The iconic sign at the top of Kibo on Mount Kilimanjaro figures in thousands of photos that celebrate good luck, personal achievement, and the will to see something through to the very top!
 The signboard itself has gone through some changes over time.
-A few minutes with the Google image search function and I came up with these –
+After a few minutes with the Google image search function, I came up with these –

 The Original Signboard

-- By 2011 the sign had lost the bottom board; also, the box at the foot of the sign had disappeared.
-While someone looking for a unique souvenir may be responsible, it is much more likely that they got blown away in a severe windstorm.
+- By 2011, the sign had lost the bottom board.
+While someone looking for a unique souvenir may be responsible, it likely got blown away in a severe windstorm.

-Draping the bottom of the sign in this image is a set of Tibetan Buddhist prayer flags, always a nice touch on mountaintop shrines the world over!
+Draping the bottom of the sign in this image is a set of Tibetan Buddhist prayer flags, always a nice touch on mountaintop shrines worldwide!

 In late 2011/early 2012, the Park officials replaced the iconic sign with the new one pictured below.
 It was not embraced with enthusiasm by the trekkers who made it to the top!
-They did not want bland and neat – they wanted the classic and iconic sign that was there before!
+They did not want bland and neat – they wanted the old, classic, and iconic sign that had been there before!

-By mid-2014 the feedback had been negative enough that the green/yellow sign was removed and replaced with one which looked a lot like the first one above, right down to the askew third horizontal board.
-There is no registry box at the foot of the sign but someone has been good enough to fasten a set of prayer flags to the bottom of the posts.
+By mid-2014, the feedback had been negative enough that the green/yellow sign was removed and replaced with one which looked much like the first one above, right down to the askew third horizontal board.
+There is no registry box at the foot of the sign, but someone has been good enough to fasten a set of prayer flags to the bottom of the posts.

 So Where Are the Glaciers?

-There is a bit of ice and snow at the top of Kilimanjaro’s Kibo but not as much as I was expecting.
+There is a bit of ice and snow at the top of Kilimanjaro’s Kibo, but not as much as I expected.
 An estimated 85% of the glacial covering has disappeared in the past 100 years.
-Amazing to think that most of the glacial ice just turns into vapour and not the streams I pictured pouring down the slopes of the mountain!
+Amazing to think that most of the glacial ice just turns into vapour and not the streams I pictured pouring down the mountain’s slopes!

-The image below is of the ice patch immediately to the west of the Uhuru Peak signboard.
-I had also taken a photo of it when we first arrived – see a few images above for the shot.
+The image below shows the ice patch to the SW of the Uhuru Peak signboard.
+I also took a photo of it when we first arrived – see a few images above for the shot.

-When we neared Stella Point on our descent from Uhuru Peak, I did turn back to the north and get the following shot.
-It shows some recent snowfall as well as what is left of the Furtwangler glacier on the middle left side of the image.
-I wish I had done a better job of documenting what is still up there.
+When we neared Stella Point on our descent from Uhuru Peak, I turned back to the north and got the next shot.
+It shows some recent snowfall and what is left of the Furtwangler Glacier on the middle left side of the image.
+I wish I had done better documenting what is still up there.

 Here is an internet-sourced image of the section inside the box.
-It was taken in 2014 and the perspective is a bit different but it does capture the Furtwangler Glacier nicely.
-It looks like the Northern Icefield has receded somewhat over the past five years. as for the Furtwangler, it is losing some of its current 20-meter (65 ft) thickness each year.
-Note the person standing in the middle of the interior of the glacier!
+It was taken in 2014, and the perspective is a bit different, but it captures the Furtwangler Glacier nicely.
+The Northern Icefield has receded somewhat over the past five years.
+As for the Furtwangler, it is losing some of its current 15-meter (50 ft) thickness each year.

 When I first considered the various routes up to the top of Kilimanjaro, I was attracted to one that included a night at Crater Camp, located not far from the Furtwangler Glacier.
-In the end, a trip report which highlighted the absolute mess of that Crater Camp has become thanks to lack of sewage disposal turned me off the idea.
-Also, if an ascent of Kilimanjaro is already fairly rapid by most mountaineering protocols, then a night at Crater Camp at 5700 meters was just compounding the problem.
+A trip report highlighting the absolute mess Crater Camp has become, thanks to the lack of sewage disposal, turned me off the idea.
+Also, if an ascent of Kilimanjaro is already rapid by most acclimatization protocols, then a night at Crater Camp at 5700 meters just compounded the potential problems.

-We were soon back down at Stella Point and walking past a group of just-arrived trekkers who were celebrating the success of this stage of their journey.
-I spoke here with an American trekker who had spent the night at Crater Camp with his wife.
-For the past few hours, she had exhibited worsening altitude sickness symptoms, so they were making their descent to Barafu Camp.
+We were soon back down at Stella Point and walking past a group of just-arrived trekkers celebrating the success of this stage of their journey.
+I spoke there with an American trekker who had spent the night at Crater Camp with his wife.
+She had exhibited worsening altitude sickness symptoms for the past few hours, so they were making their descent to Barafu Camp.
 Their guides were carrying their packs.
-Unfortunately, they had left their walk up to Uhuru Peak for this morning; now they were on their way down without having done it.
-So close…
+Unfortunately, they had left their walk up to Uhuru Peak for this morning.
+Now they were on their way down without having done it.
+That must have hurt!

 Like the signboard up at Uhuru Peak, this new copy of the old one has also replaced the unpopular yellow/green version that only lasted a couple of years.